mstan091/WaitingList_Group28/public/Readme.md

 ![Relative](/docs/validation.png)

-* From Patient you can switch to Admin and vice versa
+* From Patient you can switch roles to Admin and vice versa